vivianu2001/CPP_EX4/README.md

 - **node.hpp**: Defines the `Node` class representing each node in the tree.
 - **complex.hpp**: Defines the `Complex` class for handling complex data.
 - **value_to_qstring.hpp**: Utility functions for converting values to `QString`.
+- **test.cpp**: Contains tests for all iterators to ensure correctness.

 ## Tree Representation